Whether you’re a new or seasoned investor, Vanguard has to be on your radar.

 Vanguard Personal Advisor Services (PAS)

-If you prefer a managed portfolio option instead of – or in addition to – self-directed investing, Vanguard offers its Vanguard Personal Advisor Services (PAS) robo-advisor.
+If you prefer a managed portfolio option instead of – or in addition to – self-directed investing, Vanguard offers its Vanguard Personal Advisor Services (PAS), which is Vanguard’s version of a robo-advisor service.

-It requires a minimum investment of $50,000 and has a basic annual management fee of 0.30% of your account value.
-However, the management fee works on a sliding scale, dropping down to as low as 0.05% on accounts of $25 million or more.
+Vanguard PAS requires a minimum investment of $50,000 and has a basic annual management fee of 0.30% of your account value.
+However, the management fee works on a sliding scale, which you can see below.

-That seems to be an effective strategy because Vanguard Personal Advisor Service (PAS) is not only the largest robo-advisor in the industry but with more than $115 billion in assets under management, it’s by far the largest.
+That seems to be an effective strategy because Vanguard Personal Advisor Service (PAS) is the largest robo-advisor in the industry, with more than $115 billion in assets under management.

 Popular Vanguard Funds